Do you think you need a “job” to make money?

 There are lots of ways to do it, classified ads, Craigslist, eBay, etc.

-Notice that we consider this a distinct option from pawning, because pawning implies that you may come back for it when money is less tight.
+Notice that we consider this a distinct option from pawni because pawning implies that you may come back for it when money is less tight.
 We’ll discuss that below.

-When you sell something, you should always look around for prices that people charge on similar items.
+When you sell something, you should always look around for prices that people charge for similar items.

 You’re going to have a hard time selling that DVD player for $50 bucks if there is a $10 one online.